njiang8/Create_Synthetic_Population/README.md

  </p>

-Our methods use open-source data to generate synthetic population as the table shown below.
-If the following links are no longer valid, the data can be found in https://osf.io/3vsaj/
+Our methods use open-source data as the input to generate synthetic population as the table shown below.
+If the following links are no longer valid, the data can be found in https://osf.io/3vsaj/ under the input folder.
+The results files can be found under the output folder.

 |      Type     |     Dataset   | Source |
 | ------------- | ------------- | ------------ |